Anchor leg

-Notable track examples
+Athletics (track and field)

 "Bullet" Bob Hayes ran anchor leg for the United States 4 × 100 metres relay team in the 1964 Tokyo Olympics.
 Receiving the baton in fifth place, Hayes pulled ahead of four runners to win the race.
 A French rival, Jocelyn Delecour, remarked to the American lead-off runner Paul Drayton "You haven't got anything except Hayes", and Drayton responded "That's all we need, pal."

 Carl Lewis never lost a race when he anchored the American 4 × 100 m relay team.
 He regularly ran under 9 seconds for his anchor legs and helped the team break the world record in the 4 × 100 m relay five times.
 The record set by the U.S. at the 1992 Summer Olympics of 37.40 seconds stood for 16 years.

-Anchoring the U.S. sprint relay team at the 1984 Summer Olympics, Evelyn Ashford ran a reported 9.77 seconds, the fastest time ever for a woman over 100 m.
+Anchoring the U.S. sprint relay team at the 1984 Summer Olympics, Evelyn Ashford ran a reported 9.77 seconds.
 The U.S. team of Alice Brown (first leg), Jeanette Bolden (second leg) and Chandra Cheeseborough (third leg) won by the biggest margin in the event's history.

 Usain Bolt anchored the 2012 Jamaican 4 × 100 m relay and helped set a new world record with a time 36.84 seconds.

-After she placed eight individually in the 100 m, Pam Marshall ran the anchor leg for the American 4 × 100 m team at the 1987 World Athletics Championships in Rome and beat Marlies Göhr in the final with an anchor leg timed at 10.11 s to Göhr's 10.41 s.
+After she placed eighth individually in the 100 m, Pam Marshall ran the anchor leg for the American 4 × 100 m team at the 1987 World Athletics Championships in Rome and beat Marlies Göhr in the final with an anchor leg timed at 10.11 s to Göhr's 10.41 s.

 In some cases, athletes who are not top performers in individual events excel when given the responsibility of anchoring a relay.
 Phil Brown, a U.K. 400 m runner, won Olympic, World and European championship medals as the anchor leg runner for his national 4 × 400 m relay team despite never having won a medal and rarely having advanced beyond the preliminary rounds individually.

 British hurdling specialist Kriss Akabusi swapped places with normal Great Britain anchor, Olympic 400 metre silver medalist Roger Black, in a race where he caught and passed 400 metre world champion Antonio Pettigrew to win Great Britain the World Championship gold in Tokyo.
 Due to the final legs of 4 × 400 m relay being run without lanes, the anchor may require some of the techniques normally associated with a middle distance runner, including tactical awareness, overtaking technique and physical strength to hold off other athletes, as well as basic speed.

 Fastest anchors of all time

-Bob Hayes' time in 1964 has been the stuff of legend for decades, but it's hand clocking of 8.5s is not the official time.
-With modern video reviews it has been estimated at 9.00 seconds.
+Bob Hayes' anchor time in 1964 has been the stuff of legend for decades, but its hand clocking of 8.5 s is not the official time.
+With modern video reviews, it has been estimated at 9.00 s.